 The Sunset was the Espee's premier train serving Los Angeles and the Deep South at New Orleans; the train remained part of the railroad's passenger fleet through the end and was retained by Amtrak when the carrier began service in 1971.
-The Sunset,

 when inaugurated by the SP was the oldest named train in the country and today has long outlived its creator.
 For many years Amtrak had extended the Sunset from New Orleans into Florida's western panhandle.
 However, after significant damage following Hurricane Katrina this leg to the Sunshine State has yet to be reinstated.